Aliases for HDAC6 Gene

 GeneCards Summary for HDAC6 Gene

 HDAC6 (Histone Deacetylase 6) is a Protein Coding gene.
-Diseases associated with HDAC6 include x-linked dominant chondrodysplasia, chassaing-lacombe type and chondrodysplasia with platyspondyly, distinctive brachydactyly, hydrocephaly, and microphthalmia.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with HDAC6 include chondrodysplasia with platyspondyly, distinctive brachydactyly, hydrocephaly, and microphthalmia and x-linked dominant chondrodysplasia, chassaing-lacombe type.
+Among its related pathways are Signaling by GPCR and Cellular response to heat stress.
 GO annotations related to this gene include enzyme binding and ubiquitin protein ligase binding.
 An important paralog of this gene is HDAC10.

 UniProtKB/Swiss-Prot for HDAC6 Gene